 - Your application must be in your own words, and employers will expect graduates from a British university to have a good command of the English language.

-- We cannot give advice about your entitlement to work in the UK - for information on this, see UKCISA and the University’s pages on visas, immigration and compliance.
+- We cannot give advice about your entitlement to work in the UK - for information on this, see UKCISA and the University’s pages on visa support and advice

 Looking for work usually takes much longer than you expect - start as early as you can.
 Placements and graduate schemes are often advertised up to twelve months ahead.
 So if you are looking for a job or placement to begin at the end of your academic year, you will need to start looking before your academic year has even begun.